Kos: Roman Era

-Except for occasional incursions by corsairs and some severe earthquakes, the island's peace has rarely been disturbed.
+Except for occasional incursions by corsairs and some severe earthquakes, the island's peace was rarely disturbed.
 Following the lead of its larger neighbour, Rhodes, Kos generally displayed a friendly attitude toward the Romans; in 53 AD it was made a free city.
 The island of Kos also featured a provincial library during the Roman period.
 The island first became a center for learning during the Ptolemaic dynasty, and Hippocrates, Apelles, Philitas and possibly Theocritus came from the area.
 An inscription lists people who made contributions to build the library in the 1st century AD.
-One of the people responsible for the library's construction was the Kos doctor Gaius Stertinius Xenophon, who lived in Rome and was the personal physician of the Emperors Tiberius, Claudius, and Nero.
+One of the people responsible for the library's construction was the Koan physician Gaius Stertinius Xenophon, who lived in Rome and was the personal physician of the Emperors Tiberius, Claudius, and Nero.